MicrosoftAPAC/microsoftapac.github.io/_posts/2017-01-24-ToshibaPlatformSolution.md

 ## Problem statement ##

-We began to recognize the problem of this solution cleary by drawing composition of ToPS's solution and service to be provided.
+We began to recognize the problem of this solution clearly by drawing composition of ToPS's solution and service to be provided.

 [Solution landscape](/images/toshibapfs/solutionlandscape.jpg)